 What is your favourite restaurant in the whole wide world?
 Let me rephrase that, what’s the best dining experience you’ve ever had?
-I have a few on that list, among them are Eleven Madison Park and Le Bernardin in New York City and The Paul in beautiful Copenhagen.
-However, one of my absolute favourite dining experiences in the whole world is this little place on the beach in a small town called Marina di Bibbona in Tuscany.
+I have a few on that list, among them are Eleven Madison Park and Le Bernardin in New York City and The Paul in beautiful Copenhagen (unfortunately, The Paul is now closed).
+However, one of the best dining experiences I’ve ever had was at this little place on the beach in a small town called Marina di Bibbona in Tuscany.
 I know, that’s a long way to go for Italian food, especially when you live in the heart of Little Italy like I do!
 This divine place is called La Pineta and the food there is phenomenal.
 However, it is not just the food and the impeccable service that makes it one of my favourite restaurants in the world, it’s the story of how I got there, it is the perfectness of that particular day, the mood, the way the sun lit up the water, the way the sand felt under my feet, the feeling as if I was discovering a great big secret…

 So I started with a plate of crudo, including two types of raw shrimp, so sweet and tasty, with specific instructions to eat it in a certain order and which ended with bites of smoked mackerel with mascarpone and caramel.
 Who would’ve thought that I would like something that tasted like smoked fish candy!
 But all the elements in those little bites worked perfectly together.

-My secundi piatti was fish (I can’t remember the variety) with capers, olives, cherry tomatoes and rosemary that was so very tasty and fresh… but not as impressive looking as my friends’ soup.
-Yes that’s fish and seafood soup, or more precisely caicciuccohe, a Livornese specialty that he’s famous for.
+My secondi piatti was fish (I can’t remember the variety) with capers, olives, cherry tomatoes and rosemary that was so very tasty and fresh… but not as impressive looking as my friends’ soup.
+Yes that’s fish and seafood soup, or more precisely caicciuccohe, a Livornese specialty that the restaurant is famous for.
 Impressive no?